DinaAli2003/DEPI-Projects/README.md

 ---

-We welcome your feedback and are excited to discuss the technical details further!
+I welcome your feedback and look forward to discussing the technical details further!